Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - Nominees are socialised with the existing community via a pollination event and relationships form.
 - Once these relationships are mature EnDAOment candidates are selected

 Note: it makes sense to nominate capacity builders/stewards early in this process as they will act as amplifiers.
-It also seems reasonable to record number of candidates selected and check it matches our distribution criterea.It seems reasonable to meas
+It also seems reasonable to record number of candidates selected and check it matches our distribution criterea.It seems reasonable to measure funds distributed

-## Integrated Onboarding Process
+## Onboarding Process

-## Integrated Advice Process
+## Advice Process
-## Integrated Partnership Process
+## Partnership Process
 ...